PetersenLab/WhiskerMan/doc/Open_whiskerman.md

 ![good tracking](./screenshots/Screenshot_good_tracking.png)

-8. Step to the first untracked frame and, press “Fit snakes”.
+8. Step to the first untracked frame and, press “Track Whiskers”.
 Alternatively, first select “Continuous tracking” in which case the tracking proceeds automatically until : a) “Continuous tracking” is deselected, b) the end of the video is reached or c) tracking fails for all selected whiskers.